Gearank – Music Gear Information for Live Performance or Studio

 On the flip side, it has less of the boominess and treble crispness that you get from dreadnoughts.

+Build quality is better than what you'd typically expect in this price range.
 The body feels solid and stays within Yamaha's expected quality standards.
 The guitar's nato neck doesn't feel cheap.
 It feels smooth and comfortable to play.

-Regarding student-friendly instruments, it's hard to go wrong with Yamaha, especially if you're going with their top-rated student-friendly acoustic guitar.
+It's hard to go wrong with Yamaha, especially if you're going with their top-rated student-friendly acoustic guitar.
 When it comes to specs and value, the FS800 guitar is hard to beat.

 Specifications